Google Voice: Overview

 The service also features voicemail with indexable automated voicemail transcription, accessible via a web browser, e-mail, or by phone.
-Google Voice provides automatic blocking of known numbers, e.g., telemarketers, the ability to switch lines in mid-call, differentiated voice mail greetings based on caller, Short Message Service (SMS) forwarding, and call recording.
+Google Voice provides automatic blocking of known numbers, e.g., telemarketers, the ability to switch lines in mid-call, differentiated voice mail greetings based on caller, and call recording.
+In 2021, Google discontinued Short Message Service (SMS) forwarding.

 Previously, customers of Gizmo5, a Session Initiation Protocol (SIP) service vendor acquired by Google, were allowed to forward calls to their Gizmo service which may be answered using a free computer application, or a web application, or SIP-based telephone hardware.
 Google discontinued Gizmo5 service on April 3, 2011.

 Several competing virtual number services, such as eVoice.
 Personal numbering services have been available in the United Kingdom since 1993, similar to the AT&T True Connections 500 service offered in the 1990s in the United States.
 AT&T's service required the direct involvement of AT&T to change the telephone number list, while the Google service is user-configurable on the web application.

 The original voice of GrandCentral and Google Voice belonged to actress and voice-over artist Laurie Burke, but has been replaced with recordings by Kiki Baessell, a Googler who had no experience in professional voice-overs, but was chosen because of her pleasant, familiar voice.

-Late in 2009, Google Voice had approximately 1.4 million users, of which 570,000 used the service 7 days a week.
+As of late 2009, Google Voice had approximately 1.4 million users, of which 570,000 used the service 7 days a week.
 This number rose markedly after Google transitioned Google Voice from being "invitation only" to being available to all Gmail subscribers in the United States.